aire-saas/aire-idp/solution.md

-# Solution: Image Division Strategy Implementation
+# Solution to Problems in branch-jedou

-This document describes how we solved the problems identified in `problems.md` by implementing an **Image Division Strategy** for processing German architectural floor plans (Baupläne).
+This document describes how we solved the problems identified in `problems.md` (from branch-jedou) by implementing an **Image Division Strategy** for processing German architectural floor plans (Baupläne).

+The problems.md file identified key issues with OCR processing of architectural plans and proposed an "Image Division Strategy" as the solution.
+This branch implements that strategy.

 ---